zacchaeusluke/brunch.github.io/app/assets/_docs/getting-started.md

 ## Plugging alternative tableware

 Let's say you want to try the new fancy **ECMAScript 201X** thing.
-Maybe your OCD would be eased by conforming to 66 **ESLint** rules.
-It doesn't matter, [more than 50 Brunch plugins](http://brunch.io/plugins) aim to help with all kinds of crazy cases.
+Maybe you'd really like to conform to 66 **ESLint** rules.
+It doesn't matter, [more than 50 Brunch plugins](http://brunch.io/plugins) aim to help with all kinds of bizarre cases.

 Install Babel plugin by executing `npm install --save-dev babel-brunch`.
 Hmm...that's exactly the same command from our previous step.
 Whatever.
 Let's create the `index.js` file with some content: